godotengine/godot-docs/classes/class_array.rst

 - :ref:`Variant<class_Variant>` **front** **(** **)**

-Returns the first element of the array if the array is not empty (size>0).
+Returns the first element of the array if the array is not empty.

 .. _class_Array_method_has:

 - :ref:`bool<class_bool>` **has** **(** :ref:`Variant<class_Variant>` value **)**

-Return true if the array contains given value.
+Returns ``true`` if the array contains the given value.

 ::